EE3300/EE5300 Electronics Applications

 It is generally expected that you should complete the practical within the week in which it is assigned.
 However, if necessary, you can also show the finished task to the teaching staff in a following week.
 The final deadline for practical completion is when you submit your portfolio in week 7.

-Portfolio grade determination
+Portfolio grade request

 The idea is for you to genuinely self-assess and take responsibility for your progress.
 Ask yourself what grade you would like to achieve in this subject and work towards that.
 You are highly encouraged to discuss your progress and grade expectations with the subject coordinator throughout the study period.
 It is intended that this approach will empower you to take control and ownership of your learning.